OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/manual.md

 <img src="./docimages/deviation.curve.png" title="deviation curve" width="318" height="440">

-##### markers
+##### markers and borders
-`markers` (default null) can be used to mention the name of a `yaml` file containing user-defined markers.
+`markers` (default null) can be used to mention the name of a `yaml` file containing user-defined markers, and possibly borders.
 Those markers will be stored in the cache (like the deviation curve data for example), and can be referred to by some other components (like Map UIs).

 The structure of this file is the following one:
 ```yaml
 markers: